Wenchang: Wencheng Town

 Wencheng Town is located in the south of Wenchang, 63 km southeast of the provincial capital, Haikou.
 There is a central park and covered market downtown.
 Also located downtown is Boon Siou/Wenchang Middle School a large, modern campus.
 A new hospital is under construction on the outskirts.

 The centre of the town is at near sea level with a canal running between one of the main streets and Wennan Old Street.
 This area has been subject severe flooding a number of times in the past.
 Another main road runs from the centre, uphill to the south.
 This road leads to Yilong Bay.
 Directly to the north of the town centre lies a fairly affluent hilltop community occupied by numerous housing compounds for retired military and other government workers.

-Auto-rickshaws and motorbikes provide the taxi service in the town.
-There are no car taxis.

 Wennan Old Street

 Wennan Old Street is a visitor attraction located in the heart of the town.
 The street is lined with fully restored tong lau buildings similar to those in Haikou's Bo'ai Road area (now being restored) as well as the old street in Puqian (unrestored and dilapidated).